Ad Space — Top Banner

 Net Present Value (NPV) Formula

-The gold standard for investment decisions.
+The gold standard formula for comparing investment decisions.

 The Formula